liming-ai/liming-ai.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 # <font color="#9C2C23" id="about-me" > About Me </font>
 I am a first-year Computer Science Ph.D. at the University of Central Florida, under the supervision of [Dr. Chen Chen](https://www.crcv.ucf.edu/chenchen/index.html).
-I had the opportunity to serve as an intern at ByteDance, where I collaborated with [Jie Wu](https://wujie1010.github.io/) from January 2022 to July 2023.
+I had the opportunity to serve as an intern with the TikTok team at ByteDance, where I collaborated with [Jie Wu](https://wujie1010.github.io/) from January 2022 to July 2023.
 Prior to that, I earned my Master’s degree from Xiamen University and my Bachelor’s degree from Hainan University.

 My primary research interest is in Data-centric AI, with the goal of exploring the role and applications of data across a range of pre-training, AIGC, and downstream tasks.
 Specifically, I am investigating how to facilitate models with fewer data or annotations and how to construct automated data pipelines for various tasks.